A Linear Time Algorithm for the $3$-neighbour Traveling Salesman Problem on Halin graphs and extensions: Introduction

-In this paper we show that QTSP is strongly NP-hard even if the costs are restricted to 0-1 values and the underlying graph is Halin.
-In contrast, TSP on a Halin graph can be solved in $O(n)$ time~\cite{Cornuejols83}.
-Interestingly, we show that TSP($2$) and TSP($3$) can also be solved on a Halin graph in $O(n)$ time.
-In fact, our approach can be extended to any fixed $k$.
-We note that while Halin graphs have treewidth 3, the results on graphs with bounded treewidth (e.g.~\cite{Bodlaender1988,Courcelle1990}) cannot easily extended to graph problems with quadratic objective functions.
+In this paper we show that QTSP is NP-hard even if the costs are restricted to 0-1 values and the underlying graph is Halin.
+In contrast, TSP and TSP(2) on a Halin graph can be solved in $O(n)$ time~\cite{Cornuejols83, Woods2016}.
+Interestingly, we show that TSP($3$) can also be solved on a Halin graph in $O(n)$ time, although as we move from TSP(2) to TSP(3), the problem gets much more complicated.
+In fact, our approach can be extended to obtain polynomial time algorithms for TSP($k$) whenever $k = O(\log n)$.
+We note that while Halin graphs have treewidth 3, the results on graphs with bounded treewidth (e.g.~\cite{Bodlaender1988,Courcelle1990}) usually cannot easily be extended to optimization problems with quadratic objective functions.

 The paper is organized as follows.
 In Section~\ref{HalinSec} we introduce some preliminary results and notations for the problem.
 The complexity result for QTSP on Halin graphs is given in Section~\ref{ComplexSec}.
-An $O(n)$ algorithm to solve TSP($3$) on Halin graphs is given in Section~\ref{TSPkHalinSec}, which can be extended to give an $O(n2^{(k-1)/2})$ algorithm for TSP($k$).
-Further extensions of this result to fully reducible classes of graphs is discussed in Section~\ref{ReducibleSec}.
+An $O(n)$ algorithm to solve TSP($3$) on Halin graphs is given in Section~\ref{TSPkHalinSec}, which can be extended to obtain an $O(n2^{(k-1)/2})$ algorithm for TSP($k$).
+Further extensions of this result to fully reducible classes of graphs are briefly discussed in Section~\ref{ReducibleSec}.

-An earlier version of the NP-completeness results presented here were included as part of the M.Sc. thesis of the first author~\cite{Woods2010}.
+An earlier version of the NP-completeness results presented here were included as part of the M.Sc.\@ thesis of the first author~\cite{Woods2010}.